Afghans 'fed up' with burying dead

 Gunfire could be heard in periodic, thunderous bursts in the capital, while live pictures on local news showed protesters throwing stones at the police.

-The Ministry of Public Health told CNN one person has been killed, and another seven injured.
+Najib Danish, the spokesman for the Ministry of Interior, said at least three people have been killed and nine people were injured.
+Five of those hurt were police officers.

+Kabul's emergency hospital sent a text saying it treated 15 patients, five of whom died.
+Four others were admitted and six were treated and released, the hospital said.

-Najib Danish, the spokesman for the Ministry of Interior, said Afghan security forces took "necessary steps for the safety of protesters," while Afghan police forces used water cannons in some places to control the crowds.
+Danish said Afghan security forces took "necessary steps for the safety of protesters," while Afghan police forces used water cannons in some places to control the crowds.

 One of the demonstrators, 34-year-old Mohammad Musa, described the protesters' mounting frustrations, saying they simply "cannot tolerate the current situation anymore."